microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

-`Cipher` must be an object created by aes.NewCipher and `tagSize = 16` in order to be FIPS compliant, else the function will fall back to standard Go crypto.
+`cipher` must be an object created by aes.NewCipher and `tagSize = 16` in order to be FIPS compliant, else the function will fall back to standard Go crypto.

 **Return values**

-`Aead` can have different implementations depending on the supplied parameters:
+`aead` can have different implementations depending on the supplied parameters:

 - If the parameters are FIPS compliant then `aead` behaves exactly as if it was created with cipher.NewGCM.
 - If `cipher` is an object created by aes.NewCipher and `tagSize != 16` then `aead` is implemented by the standard Go library using OpenSSL for encryption and decryption.